ephemeraHQ/xmtp-mini-app-example/README.md

 - Docker (optional, for local network)
 - A Farcaster account (for Frames integration)

-## Frontend Setup
+### Repository Structure

+The repository is structured as follows:

-The frontend is a Next.js application with Farcaster Frames integration.
+- [frontend](./frontend): The frontend is a Next.js application with Farcaster Frames integration.

-### Environment Variables
+- [backend](./backend): The backend is a Node.js application that handles a group chat for the mini-app.

+### Running the mini-app

-Create a `.env.local` file in the `frontend` directory with the following variables:
+Create a `.env` file in the `frontend` directory with the following variables:

 ```bash
 NEXT_PUBLIC_URL= # Your local/production URL